Temporal correlation in the inverse-gamma polymer: Proofs of the free energy estimates of Section

 then the event in \eqref{two_ptl} should be rare because the free energy is unusually large.
 By a union bound

 By symmetry, let us bound \eqref{we_bd} above.
 For simplicity of the notation, let $M = \frac{(l-1)N}{2^{k+1}}$, then

 To upper bound this term, we would like to apply the interval-to-line bound from Theorem \ref{ptl_upper}.
 The only assumption from Theorem \ref{ptl_upper} that we need to verify here is the width of the interval can not be too wide.
-A sufficient bound that guarantees the assumption could be
+A sufficient bound that guarantees the assumption is

 The inequality above holds by our assumption that $s \leq e^{t}.$ Thus, we obtain

 To summarize this last part, we have shown that

 And going back to our goal \eqref{goal}, we have shown